ktsalik/drone/README.md

 # drone
-Controlling AR drone 2 using Playstation 3 Controller, 2 Gloves and an Android Phone
+Controlling AR drone 2.0 using:

-Credits:
-  Kostantinos Plaskasovitis
+* Gloves equipped with accelerometers and a flex sensor (connected via USB and programmed using a Arduino)

+* Playstation 3 Controller (connected via bluetooth and handled communication as an HID device)

+* Android Phone (connected via bluetooth serial port)

+Collaborators:
+  Konstantinos Plaskasovitis,
+  Konstantinos Tsalikidis